 Functional outcome is subject to several factors, which include other structural brain abnormalities, extra-CNS manifestations, epilepsy, motor, visual or hearing impairment, and other congenital abnormalities.

-Karyotype and comprehensive fetal ultrasound should be offered for patients with features of Dandy-Walker complex.
+Karyotype and comprehensive fetal ultrasound should be offered for patients with features of the Dandy-Walker complex.

 In the absence of other lesions in the posterior fossa, an isolated prominent cisterna magna may not be clinically significant.